0xE666/Soundmap-API/README.md

 ## Features

 - Search for songs by id (uuid4)
-- Search for songs by name, artist & rarity
+- Search for songs by name, artist & rarity (returns owner data)
 - Fetch songs from a profile
 - Create, delete, and manage trade offers
 - Fetch and parse trade data